Home » Dessert Recipes » No Churn Salted Butterscotch Ice Cream

 You can easily make ice cream without a machine.
 You may be asking why would I even need extra kitchen equipment and want to use an ice cream maker?
 Honestly, I’m not sure when you can enjoy no churn ice cream.

 The real magic is fresh whipped cream.
 If you were to make a custard only ice cream base and freeze it, then you’d end up with a frozen solid block.
+For more ice cream recipe, check my Peanut Butter Ice Cream for more tips!

 Why doesn’t no-churn ice cream freeze solid?